mauricioaznar/jesus-node-backend/README.md

 # To-do

+* set env for testing and env for development (dot-env)
+  * create a database for testing

+# Done

 * install packages for testing
-* create a database for testing
 * setup application for testing